Minoru Park: Minoru Aquatic Centre

 The Minoru Aquatic Centre houses two lap pools — Minoru (25 metres) and Centennial (30 metres) — and one teach/kids pool.
 The facility houses a small weight room, a co-ed sauna and two hot tubs.
 Most of the swimming lessons offered by the city take place here, as well as the water-based first aid training for residents.
 Swim competitions no longer take place here since Watermania Aquatic Centre was completed.
 In addition, some films and TV shows shoot some of their scenes here (for example, the Smallville episode "Cool").

 Swimming lessons offered include the Canadian Red Cross's Red Cross Swim Kids program (levels 1 to 10) and the Royal Life Saving Society of Canada's Bronze program (Bronze Medallion and Bronze Cross).

 Minoru Arenas

 Minoru Arenas is home to Richmond's junior league team, the Richmond Sockeyes.
 The building houses two skating rinks: one for general skates and hockey practices, and the other for hockey games and tournaments, complete with spectator stands.
 Annually during Christmas time, the latter is decorated in a "Christmas Wonderland" theme, and free skating time is offered in exchange for a donation to the food bank.

 In 1996 the arena hosted the IIHL Women's Pacific Rim Championship.

 In November 2006, the UBC Thunderbirds hockey team from the University of British Columbia moved to Minoru Arenas, using it as one of their temporary home arenas while their new stadium, the UBC Winter Sports Centre, was being constructed.

 Latrace Field

-Located in Minoru Park, Latrace Field is home to the Richmond AutoBody Budgies Senior Men's Baseball Club, as well as the Lower Mainland Baseball League.
+Located in Minoru Park, Latrace Field was home to many baseball teams including the Richmond AutoBody Budgies Senior Men's Baseball Club, as well as the Lower Mainland Baseball League.
+It is now home to the Delta Blue Jays (BCPBL), The Richmond Chuckers (A,AA,AAA), The Richmond Athletics, The Richmond Rainiers and The Richmond Redsox (LMBA).